Christian symbols

 Where did they come from?

 Were the symbols divinely inspired, or just Jewish or Pagan upgrades?
-Indeed, were liturgical rites and rituals, and the design of church buildings copied from tried-and-tested pre-Christian sources?
+Were liturgical rites and rituals, and the design of church buildings copied from tried-and-tested pre-Christian sources?
 And the Bible, with its abundance of apparently mythical events, was the Bible plagiarized from pagan Greco-Roman texts?

 While John H Newman's essay addresses those questions in his 1845 Essay on the Development of the Christian Doctrine, here we look at the origin of some of the most common Christian symbols:

-The cross is the most universal symbol for Christians (probably since the 4th century) to represent the sacrifice of Jesus for humanity’s salvation.
+The cross is the most universal symbol for Christians (probably since the fourth century) to represent the sacrifice of Jesus for humanity’s salvation.

 Jewish chief priests accused Jesus of blasphemy (claiming to be the Son of God), and blasphemy was a capital offence under Jewish law.
 However, under Roman law, the Jews had no authority to carry out executions and therefore they appealed to the governor (Pontius Pilate) to administer the punishment.